* This is the Professional Version. *

 Past medical history should seek known allergies and existence of diabetes or immunocompromise.
 Drug history should ask specifically about topical decongestant use.

 Vital signs are reviewed for fever.

 Examination focuses on the nose and area over the sinuses.
 The face is inspected for focal erythema over the frontal and maxillary sinuses; these areas are also palpated for tenderness.
 Nasal mucosa is inspected for color (eg, red or pale), swelling, color and nature of discharge, and (particularly in children) presence of any foreign body.

-Symptoms and examination are often enough to suggest a diagnosis (see Some Causes of Nasal Congestion and Rhinorrhea).
+Symptoms and examination are often enough to suggest a diagnosis (see Table: Some Causes of Nasal Congestion and Rhinorrhea).

 In children, unilateral foul-smelling discharge suggests a nasal foreign body.
 If no foreign body is seen, sinusitis is suspected when purulent rhinorrhea persists for > 10 days along with fatigue and cough.

 Testing is generally not indicated for acute nasal symptoms unless invasive sinusitis is suspected in a diabetic or immunocompromised patient; these patients usually should undergo CT.
 If a CSF leak is suspected, a sample of the discharge should be tested for the presence of beta-2 transferrin, which is highly specific for CSF.

 Specific conditions are treated.
 Symptomatic relief of congestion can be achieved with topical or oral decongestants.
 Topical decongestants include oxymetazoline, 2 sprays each nostril once/day or bid for 3 days.
 Oral decongestants include pseudoephedrine 60 mg bid.
 Prolonged use should be avoided.